VPatel1993/temable/README.md

 # teamable
 This is a demo project fot IT beginners course
-This is an application ffor amanaging employee profiles
+This is an application for managing employee profiles

 ### To run the tests execute